Scientific-Simulation-Studio/MolFlow/docs/api/index.rst

 API Documentation
 ==================================

-This reference manual details modules, objects and functions included in moleculeflow, describing what they are and what they do.
+This reference manual details modules, objects and functions included in molflow, describing what they are and what they do.

 .. toctree::
    :maxdepth: 3